khianvictorycalderon/Employee-Time-In-Out-System/README.md

    - **Read Me** – Learn how to use ETIOS safely.
    - **Credits** – Developer info and clear all data if needed.
 3. Data Management:
-   - Export employee lists and logs as `.csv` or `.json` files.
+   - Export employee lists and logs as `.csv` or `.json` files for backup.
    - Import previously exported data to merge with current records.
-   - Clear only logs or all data as needed, but always backup first.
+   - Clear only logs or all data as needed, but always back up first.

 ---